MaoriMalca/REST-API-into-file/README.md

 1. Node.js and npm
 2. Express.js - Node.js web application framework.
-3. git - clone the project repository.
+3. git - Clone the project repository.
-4. Text editor or IDE - view the project's source code.
+4. Text editor or IDE - View the project's source code.
-5. Postman - test and interact with the API endpoints.
+5. Postman - Test and interact with the API endpoints.

 # Installation